CC/SEAS Visiting and Exchange Students

 Registration Policies & Important Deadlines

-- Students are required to register for a minimum of 12 points to maintain full-time status, and may register for no more than 22 points.
+- Columbia College Students are required to register for a minimum of 12 points to maintain full-time status, and may register for no more than 18 points.
+SEAS students may registered for a maximum of 21 credits.

 - Generally all courses must be taken for a letter grade (for Columbia College grading policies, click here; for SEAS grading policies, click here).